Yufei-L/2019-431/README.md

     - Jeffrey Leek, *The Elements of Data Analytic Style*, available at https://leanpub.com/datastyle.
 4. In the meantime, take a look at the course materials posted on this site.
 Remember that everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.

-## Work is in progress here, *especially* including the Project page, the Data page, and Chapters 5-14 from the Course Notes.
-Lots of little things in other places will also change between now and the start of class on 2019-08-27.

 ## Key Links

 - The [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/)